ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

     ## $ age       <dbl> 21, 19, 17, 20, 24, 19, 18, 20, 29, 28, 20, 23, 24, 24, 24, 20, 19, 27, 17, 23, 25, 23, 24, 19, 24, …
     ## $ agez      <dbl> -0.53290527, -1.10362042, -1.67433557, -0.81826284, 0.32316745, -1.10362042, -1.38897799, -0.8182628…

-Even though the full data set has responses from more than 2,000 people, the 400-case subset is plenty for our purposes.
+Even though the full data set has responses from more than 2,000 people, the `\(n = 400\)` subset is plenty for our purposes.

 ### Binomial models.